AUC’s electronic filing tool used to manage, search and upload application documents

 The application and all associated documents can be found using the proceeding number in the eFiling System.
 If you do not have the proceeding number, you can also filter the results by applicant or search using other known details about the application.

 The AUC issues a notice including information describing the application and instructions on how to participate (intervene) in the proceeding.
-Anyone who wishes to participate and have your say about utility rates must submit a statement of intent to participate to the AUC through the eFiling System by the date stated in the notice.
+Anyone who wishes to participate and must submit a statement of intent to participate to the AUC through the eFiling System by the date stated in the notice.

 A person (or a group of persons) who is interested in participating in a proceeding may file a written statement of intent to participate.
 The statement must contain a brief description of your interest in the proceeding and an explanation of your position, including information in support of your position.